benludwig/benludwig.github.io/_work/lightscapes.md

 <div class="grid-item">
   <div class="copy-block revealblock">
     <h1>Lightscapes</h1>
-    <p>The photoshoot for Polarizer’s album artwork was a collaboration with <a href="https://alexsheyn.com/" target="_blank">Alex Sheyn</a>
+    <p>The photoshoot for Polarizer’s album artwork was a collaboration with <a href="https://alexsheyn.com/" target="_blank" class="link-inline">Alex Sheyn</a>
-and <a href="https://drewrios.com/" target="_blank">Drew Rios</a> held at the <a href="https://brightbrightgreat.com/" target="_blank">Bright Bright Great</a> studio in Chicago.
+and <a href="https://drewrios.com/" target="_blank" class="link-inline">Drew Rios</a> held at the <a href="https://brightbrightgreat.com/" target="_blank" class="link-inline">Bright Bright Great</a> studio in Chicago.
 The album’s theme of isolation visually connects to the photo of a woman floating in an unidentifiable space.
 The blue smoke adds to the surreal environment.</p>
   </div>
 </div>